CASE STUDY - RESIDENTIAL CONSTRUCTION PROJECT

-Not enough finances left in the budget to finish the project: The client had inadvertently overpaid the builder and the builder had walked off site, leaving a shortfall in finances left to complete the project.
+Not enough finances left in the budget to finish the project: The client had inadvertently overpaid the builder and the builder had walked off-site, leaving a shortfall in finances left to complete the project.

-Additional costs to rectify defective work and certify completed works: The builder had left some defective work on site and other work half-done.
+Additional costs to rectify defective work and certify completed works: The builder had left some defective work on-site and other work half-done.
 There were additional costs associated with rectifying the defective work and certifying the completed works.

-This project required thorough analysis of the current state of the project, the works completed and the yet to be completed works, including:
+This project required a thorough analysis of the current state of the project, the works completed and the yet to be completed works, including:

 Visiting the site and preparing a report clearly stipulating the cost of works completed, works yet to be completed and cost of defective work.
 This helped outline the outstanding amount owed by the builder for reimbursement to the client.

 Providing contractual and project advice to help get the project back on track and moving towards completion.